|This poor Lunar Flying Unit pilot forgot his PLSS backpack. Image credit: Bell Aerosystems/NASA|

 The company assumed that NASA would fly a total of 10 Apollo lunar landing missions through the end of 1973.
 It envisioned a staged LFU flight program.
 An early hydrogen-peroxide-fueled LFU would draw on experience gained from the BA rocket belt, which, the company stated, had flown more than 3000 times on Earth.
 This would permit short-range test-flights on the Moon with minimum development risk beginning in 1971, during the fifth Apollo lunar landing mission.

 BA had other big plans for its LFU.
 It wrote that, with a special 500-pound propellant package attached, its LFU could climb to lunar orbit.
-During Apollo missions that lasted longer than the three days planned for J-class missions, its LFU might fly as many as 30 times.
+During Apollo missions that lasted longer than the three days planned for J-class missions, its LFU might fly up to 30 times.
 It might also be flown by remote control or, with engine uprating, eventually propel astronauts through the skies of Mars.

 |The 1964 North American Aviation LFU stressed compactness over range.
 Image credit: North American Aviation/NASA|